 Section of scanned test track showing imperfections in road surface.

 Telex, a telecommunications customer, had fragile metal parts which required high accuracy cross sectional information.
 Because of the tendency of the material to flex under the lightest pressure, equipment that touches the part, such as articulated measurement arms or coordinate measuring machines could not provide the solution.
-Accurex Measurement used the Breuckmann OptoTOP HE structured light scanner to collect dimensional information about the part.
+Accurex Measurement used the Breuckmann SmartSCAN structured light scanner to collect dimensional information about the part.

 The scan data was collected in about a second.
 In practical terms this means that there is very little possibility of an object moving during the data acquisition stage.
 This was particularly useful capability in this case because the fragile nature of the part meant that it would most likely be deformed if any effort was made to clamp it down during the measurements.